As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 The MVC pattern returns data with no formatting applied.
 As a result, the same components can be utilized with any interface and called for use.
 HTML, for example, may format any data, but it can also be produced with Macromedia Flash or Dreamweaver.

-The preceding discussion demonstrates that there is no “one-size-fits-all” paradigm appropriate for all cases.
-Each framework has its own set of benefits that make it suited for various situations.
+The preceding discussion demonstrates that no “one-size-fits-all” paradigm is appropriate for all cases.
+Each framework has benefits that make it suited for various situations.
 To gain a sense of each framework, you should try it out for a short time.